 Augmenting Software Engineers' Capabilities Towards Developing Privacy Law-Friendly Internet of Things (IoT) Applications using End-User Development Paradigm

-Internet of Things (IoT) applications development and design process is more complicated than others, such as the one for desktop, web, or mobile.
+Internet of Things (IoT) applications development and design process is more complicated than others, such as desktop, web, or mobile.
 That’s because IoT applications need both software and hardware to cooperate across multiple nodes with different capabilities.
 Moreover, it requires different software engineers with different expertise to cooperate (e.g., frontend, backend, database).
-Due to the above complications, non-functional requirements, such as security and privacy, tend to be overlooked.
+Due to the above complications, non-functional requirements, such as privacy tend to be overlooked.

 PETRAS National Centre of Excellence for IoT Systems Cybersecurity is a consortium of eleven

 leading UK universities which will work together over the next three years to explore

 issues in privacy, ethics, trust, reliability, acceptability, and security.

 Atheer Aljeraisy, Omer Rana, and Charith Perera Canella: Privacy-Aware End-to-End Integrated IoT Development Ecosystem, In Proceedings of IEEE International Conference on Pervasive Computing and Communications Workshops and other Affiliated Events (PerCom Workshops), pp 279-281, 2023

 Atheer Aljeraisy, Masoud Barati, Omer Rana, Charith Perera Privacy Laws and Privacy by Design Schemes for theInternet of Things: A Developer’s Perspective, ACM Computing Surveys (CSUR), Volume 54, Issue 5 (102), June 2021 (38)